 Girl Scout members and volunteers are united by the values in the Girl Scout Promise and Law and their shared commitment to embrace leadership in all forms.
 Each member agrees to follow Girl Scouts safety guidelines and pay annual membership dues of $25.
 Volunteers and adults also have the option to purchase a Lifetime membership.

-Although girls may start building their leadership skills in school and on sports teams, research shows that the courage, confidence, and character they develop as Girl Scouts stay with them throughout their lives.
-Our program and outcomes are based in research and our studies show that Girl Scouting has a measurable positive impact on girls.
-In fact, we can proudly say Girl Scouts are almost 10% more likely, than non-Girl Scouts, to have positive expectations about their future based on our studies.
+Although girls may start building their leadership skills in school and on sports teams, research shows that the courage, confidence, and character girls develop as Girl Scouts stay with them throughout their lives.
+Our program and outcomes are based on research and our studies show that Girl Scouting has a measurable positive impact on girls.
+In fact, we can proudly say Girl Scouts are almost 10% more likely than non-Girl Scouts to have positive expectations about their future based on our studies.
 We encourage you to learn more about our program and outcomes as you check out our studies and in-depth research for insights and information.

 The Girl Scout Leadership Experience has been purposefully designed to include a variety of fun and challenging activities to help girls learn, grow, and thrive.
 And at the base of it all are three keys and three processes.

-What girls do in Girl Scouting all fits within three keys: Discover, Connect and Take Action.
+What girls do in Girl Scouting all fit within our three keys: Discover, Connect, and Take Action.

 So how do we do it?
 The Girl Scout Leadership Experience draws on three unique processes— Girl-led, Learning by Doing, and Cooperative Learning—that encourage girls to try new things, write their own stories, and develop the skills and confidence to say, “I know I can do this!”

 One last tip about following these processes.
-Girl Scouting isn’t a to-do list, so please don’t feel that checking activities off a list is more important than tuning in to what interests girls and sparks their imaginations.
+Girl Scouting isn’t a to-do list, so please don’t feel that checking activities off a list is more important than tuning in to what interest girls and sparks their imaginations.
 Projects don’t have to come out perfectly—in fact, it’s a valuable learning experience when they don’t—Girl Scouts don’t have to fill their vests and sashes with badges.
-What matters most is the fun and learning that takes place as they make experiences their own, so don’t be afraid to step back and let your girls take the lead.
+What matters most is the fun and learning that takes place as they have experiences on their own, so don’t be afraid to step back and let your girls take the lead!

 Was a badge-earning activity a resounding success?
-Or was it derailed by something the girls hadn’t factored in?
+Or was it derailed by something your troop hadn’t factored in?
 No matter an activity’s outcome, you can amplify its impact by encouraging your girls to reflect on their latest endeavor.

-Reflection is the necessary debrief that reinforces what the girls learned.
-As they explore the “whats” and “whys,” girls make meaningful connections between the activity at hand and future challenges that come their way.
+Reflection is the necessary debrief that reinforces what girls learned.
+As they explore the “what’s” and “why’s”, girls make meaningful connections between the activity at hand and future challenges that come their way.
 In other words, reflection gives girls the confidence boost they need to pick themselves up, try again, and succeed.

 What?
 Go over the “what” of the activity.
 For example, ask: